Determination of nuclear quadrupole moments for $^{25}$Mg, $^{87}$Sr, and $^{135,137}$Ba via configuration-interaction combined with a coupled-cluster approach: Theoretical equations

 In the present work, we use a finite basis set consisting of even-tempered Gaussian-type functions to expand the large and small components of the Dirac wave functions as in Refs.~\cite{Chaudhuri1999pra,Tang2025pra}.
 The Gaussian-type function has the form:

 where $\aleph_{i}$ is the normalization factor, $n_{\kappa}=\ell+1$, and $\alpha_{i}=\alpha\beta^{i-1}$.

 Table~\ref{tab1} shows the parameters of the Gauss basis set, along with the basis spaces utilized in the coupled-cluster (CC) and configuration interaction (CI) calculations. $N$ represents the number of the Gauss functions. $N_{\rm core}$ indicates the number of core orbitals. $N_{\rm valence}$ and $N_{\rm virtual}$ respectively denote the numbers of valence orbitals and virtual orbitals involved in the CC calculation. $N_{\rm CI}$ stands for the number of orbitals employed to build the configurations.
 Specifically, single-particle orbitals with an energy lower than 20000 $a.u.$ are designated as virtual orbitals, and those with an energy lower than 500 $a.u.$ are used for constructing configurations.
 Nevertheless, in the MBPT calculations, the summation is conducted over the entire basis set.
+The sizes of the Gaussian basis set, virtual orbital space, and configurations quoted in Table~\ref{tab1} are already fully adequate: any further increase in basis set, virtual orbitals or configurations would shift the energies and hyperfine-structure parameters by less than one unit in the last reported digit.
+In short, within the present theoretical framework, the results are absolutely converged in basis set, virtual orbital, and configuration space.